CSC-3380-Fall-2024/Team-16/README.md

 7. Wait for Android Studio to fully sync and index all the files.
 This may take a long time for the first time because it has to download all the dependencies.
 7. Copy [`.env.template`](/.env.template) to a new file named `.env`.

+> Note: After the project is synced and indxed, you may get the warning `Duplicate content roots detected`.
+This is a bug with Android Studio, and you can ignore it.

 ### Configuring `.env`.

 There are two variables in `.env` that you need to configure for the app to work: